-- Navy, mesh shorts, no logo Year-round uniform \ make good choice based on weather forecast - Navy sweatpants, no logo Winter uniform - Grey Cotton PE shirt, BSCS logo, Year-round uniform
+- Navy, mesh shorts, no logo, no shorter than 2" above the knee Year-round uniform make good choice based on weather forecast - Navy sweatpants, no logo Winter uniform only - Grey Cotton PE shirt, BSCS logo, Year-round uniform - Water bottle Water bottles are permitted as long as they are used responsibly.
+Water bottles may contain water only.
+If a student uses a water bottle irresponsibly, he/she will lose the privilege of carrying one.